Top Things to Do in Kyoto

 Additional information

-• If you’ve booked the Kimono add-on, arrive 20 minutes before your session for dressing.
+• Guests who select the kimono option must arrive at least 20 minutes before the session begins for dressing.

 • You can cancel these tickets up to 72 hours before the experience begins and get a full refund.

-• Shared tour/private tour (as per option selected)
+• Shared or private group session (as per option selected)

-• Premium silk kimono with an obi sash (optional upgrade)
+• Premium silk kimono with obi sash (if option selected)

 • Socks (please bring your own socks)